hem-ldhakad/Instagram-Clone/README.md

 Fetched post data from the backend and rendered it dynamically in the feed.

 ## Form Handling
-Implemented form submission to create new posts with images and captions.
+Implemented form submission to create new posts with images and captions..

 ## State Management
 Managed application state using React Hooks (`useState` and `useEffect`) to update the UI dynamically.